andrewrowell/PyStockTools/README.md

 Flask-Based Stock Data Viewer

 ## How to Run
+First you'll need an API key from [AlphaVantage](https://www.alphavantage.co/).
+As of this commit, it's free, and they don't send spam.

-Set up the anaconda environment from pystocks.yml, then run `python PyStocks.py`
+Then set up the anaconda environment from pystocks.yml, then run `python PyStocks.py`

 ## API
 ### Home Page